chistonejr/ECE381-jetson-setup-guide/Jetson_Docker_SSD_Setup_README.md

 # You should see: docker -> /mnt/nvme/docker

 sudo du -sh /mnt/nvme/docker
-# Should return several GB if working properly
+# Should return a number in KB size indicating that SSD is empty and ready for use.
 ```

 > 📝 `docker.bak` is a backup of the original Docker folder on the SD card that you may also notice.
 Keep it unless space is needed or everything is confirmed working.